astronomer/docs/learn/debugging-dags.md

 :::

-## Airflow is not starting on the Astro CLI
+## Apache Airflow® is not starting on the Astro CLI

 The 3 most common ways to run Airflow locally are using the [Astro CLI](https://www.astronomer.io/docs/astro/cli/install-cli), running a [standalone instance](https://airflow.apache.org/docs/apache-airflow/stable/start.html), or running [Airflow in Docker](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
 This guide focuses on troubleshooting the Astro CLI, which is an open source tool for quickly running Airflow on a local machine.